Baby would like you to try his mashed sweet potato too - The Beaverton

 Kingston, ON — Upon completing his dinner, Joe Johnston, age 8 months and two weeks, would very very much like to share his mashed sweet potato with you.

 “At first I was like, no I’m fine”, described Sandy Johnston, 38, Joe’s mother.
 “I kept redirecting the spoon back to his mouth, maybe eight or nine times.
-Then finally I gave in and took a ‘fake bite’ of the sweet potato mash, though at this point it was mostly drool.”
+Then finally I gave in and took a ‘fake bite’ of the sweet potato mash, though at this point was mostly drool.”
 The exhausted mother continued, “Well apparently that bite wasn’t good enough for Joe, because with a full evil glint in his eyes, he immediately shoved the spoon in my mouth again.
 Then my eye.”

-“It’s happening so often, that I’m kinda starting to enjoy the food,” explained clearly sleep-deprived father Steven Johnston.
+“It’s happening so often, that I’m kinda starting to enjoy the ,” explained clearly sleep-deprived father Steven Johnston.
 “The other night my wife and I went out for our anniversary dinner at this fancy restaurant, and to be honest, I wasn’t into it.
 Unless my chicken has been hurled to the floor several times and then mashed in and around a ’s mouth, I’m not about it.”

 Johnston sighed, “Hey, they do say your palate changes as you age.”